 Calvert Hall is the first-year student residence hall nearest to upper campus (particularly the Coates Student Center) and is part of the traditional first-year student quad.
 Calvert is designed with public walkways (room doors open directly to the outside).
 A laundry room is located on the first floor, and a study lounge on the second.
 Recent renovations to Calvert Hall earned it a LEED-Gold designation for its minimal environmental impact.
 Calvert does not have an elevator, but is accessible via walkway to Miller's elevator.

 C.W.
 Miller Hall is located in the middle of the traditional first-year student quad on east campus.
 This hall is conveniently located near Mabee Dining Hall, is designed with public walkways (room doors open directly to the outside), and houses 60 students.
 Recent renovations to Miller Hall earned it a LEED-Gold designation for its minimal environmental impact.
 Miller has an elevator.

 Resident Assistant (RAs) are carefully selected and extensively trained upper-class leaders (sophomores, juniors or seniors) who work as paraprofessionals on the Residential Life Staff.
 Their primary role is to support a small group of about 18 first year students, building a fun, healthy and respectful community among your neighbors.
-Your RM will guide you through New Student Orientation (NSO) all the way to the end of the year.
-Throughout the fall semester, your RM will host fun activities to break from studying and get to know other students.
+Your RA will guide you through New Student Orientation (NSO) all the way to the end of the year.
+Throughout the fall semester, your RA will host fun activities to break from studying and get to know other students.
 Your Resident Assistant group will also discuss the ups and downs of college life: staying healthy, getting along with your roommate, doing well in college classes and making choices about relationships and alcohol.